 Calibrant OD and Blank OD are the optical density values used in measuring sample concentration.
 Any changes made to OD values will directly affect sample readings.

-The Last Cal OD value should be very close to the Calibrant OD, unless the last calibration attempt failed.
+The Last Cal OD value should be very close to the Calibrant OD, unless the last calibration attempt failed or the reagents are changed.
 If the two do not match, the Last Cal OD can be entered manually by selecting it, pressing [Enter], entering OD value and pressing [Enter].